-Management has not determined the effects these new GASB Statements may have on prospective financial statements.
+Management has not determined the effects these new accounting pronouncements may have on its financial statements.

-Note 18.
+Note 17.
 Segment Information

 The presentation of segment information for the Council's Enterprise Fund, which conforms with GAAP.
 The Defined Loan Program segment consists of a series of defined loans, which are the primary source of repayment of the revenue bonds, as dictated by the bond resolutions.